TWinsnes/TWinsnes/README.md

-I like building things, and finding better way of building things.
+I enjoy building things and finding better ways of building things.
 For me, automation is the best way to not have to do the same thing over and over, so I try to automate myself out a job anywhere I go.

 ### 📕 Blog posts
 <!-- BLOG-POST-LIST:START -->